balancer/docs-v3/docs/concepts/guides/swaps/router-swaps.md

 # Router Interaction

-This guide demonstrates how to execute single and multi-path Swaps on the Balancer Router.
+This guide demonstrates how to execute single and multi-path swaps.
 The examples are for the exactIn swap type, see the [Router API](../../router/overview.md) for exactOut details.

 _This guide is for Swapping on Balancer V3.
 If you're looking to Swap using Balancer V2, start [here](https://docs.balancer.fi/reference/swaps/batch-swaps.html)._